javier901/arrow-function/README.md

 briefly reviewing function expressions, then we will learn how to write functions using _arrow syntax_.

-## Declaring a Function Using a Function Expression
+## Review: Declare a Function Using a Function Expression

 The first method we learned for defining a function is the _function
 declaration_: